Premier 1 Grand Prix: History

 The foundation of the series commenced in 2001 in a "Marketing and Promotional Concept" idea brought forward by SMC Capital Investments who funded the series.
 It was intended to attract football fans to motor racing.
 The consortium was set up by the motor racing and football enthusiast Colin Sullivan who presented the idea to Graham Kelly, the former chief executive of The Football Association.
 Premier 1 Grand Prix's research claimed that 40% of football season ticket holders had a keen interest in motor racing.
-Heinz Schurtenberger, the former International Sport and Leisure chief executive, was employed by the series in February 2001 and worked alongside the former marketing manager of the Williams Grand Prix Engineering team Gary Crumbler in promoting the championship.
+Heinz Schurtenberger, the former International Sport and Leisure chief executive, was employed by the series in February 2001 and worked alongside the former marketing manager of the Williams Grand Prix Engineering team Gary Crumpler, of C Force Communications, in promoting the championship.

 In October 2001, the FIA World Motor Sports Council granted the series provisional backing to cover its sporting and technical regulations, after the United Kingdom's national motor racing governing body, the Motor Sports Association, formally submitted plans for the venture.
 In the following month, however, the beginning of Premier 1 Grand Prix was deferred until March 2003 as series officials required extra time to finalise commercial arrangements for the championship.
 The series took a pause in their plans so their office in Switzerland could be shut down and the company relocated their operations to the United Kingdom.
 They attracted the series director and administrator of the British Touring Car Championship Alan J. Gow to their board and elected not to publicise their move and instead focused themselves on meeting their objectives.
 In October 2002, Premier 1 Grand Prix's operations director Robin Webb announced the second deferral of the series to 2004.
 The series collapsed in 2003 without having held a race.